mengsenz/mengsenz.github.io/pubs.md

 [Back to main page](index.md)
 # Publications
+By topic:

+(Brain Stimulation)[#brain-stimulation-and-causal-roles-of-neural-oscillations] |
+(Topology of large-scale brain dynamics)[#complexity-and-topology-of-neural-dynamics] |
+(Multiagent Coordination Dynamics)[#multiagent-coordination-dynamics] |
+(Human Dynamic Clamp)[#human-dynamic-clamp-hdc-and-human-virtual-partner-interaction-vpi] |
+(Other)[#other-publications]

+### Brain stimulation and causal roles of neural oscillations
+My work at UNC-Chapel Hill focuses on understanding the causal roles of neural oscillations across multiple scales, from neuronal spiking to behavioral dynamics, using various brain stimulation techniques.

+Mengsen Zhang, Rachel Force, Christopher Walker, & Flavio Fröhlich (*To be submitted*).
+Transcranial alternating current stimulation enhances alpha power and connectivity in patients with auditory hallucination.

+Mengsen Zhang, Justin Riddle, & Flavio Fröhlich (*To be submitted*).
+Closed-loop control of bistable symptom states.

+Mengsen Zhang & Flavio Fröhlich (*Under review*).
+Cell type-specific excitability probed by optogenetic stimulation depends on the phase of the alpha oscillation.

 ### Complexity and topology of neural dynamics
 My work at Stanford University involves developing large-scale biophysical network models and new computational topology/geometry techniques to characterize complex brain dynamics observed in human fMRI.

-* Mengsen Zhang, Samir Chowdhury, and Manish Saggar (*in prep*). **The topology of time: Transition networks in simulated and real neural dynamics**.
+* Mengsen Zhang, Samir Chowdhury, and Manish Saggar (*to be submitted*). **The topology of time: Transition networks in simulated and real neural dynamics**.

 * Mengsen Zhang and Manish Saggar (2020). **Complexity of resting brain dynamics shaped by multiscale structural constraints**.
 [bioRxiv](https://doi.org/10.1101/2020.05.14.097196) | [talk](https://youtu.be/8HJ42Kg-fTc)

-### Evolution of theoretical models and experimental paradigms of social coordination dynamics
+### The history of social coordination dynamics -- experiments and theories
 * Emmanuelle Tognoli, Mengsen Zhang, Armin Fuchs, Christopher Beetle, and J. A. Scott Kelso (2020). **Coordination Dynamics: A Foundation for Understanding Social Behavior**. *Frontiers in Human Neuroscience*, 14:317.
 [pdf](/docs/Tognoli2020_FoundationforSocialBehavior.pdf) | [DOI](https://www.frontiersin.org/article/10.3389/fnhum.2020.00317)